jskopek/jskopek.github.io/_posts/2019-11-09-controlling-leds-in-your-program.md

 Luckily, a team of people have done this hard work for us.
 We just need to install the [Firmata protocol](https://github.com/firmata/protocol), which makes it way easier to talk to an arduino programatically.
 I used [interchange](https://www.npmjs.com/package/nodebots-interchange) to simplify the process of installing the firmware onto Arduino.

 To install interchange, run ```npm install nodebots-interchange``` in an NPM instance.
 From there, you can run interchange by typing ```npx interchange```.

-## Installing Node Pixel

-We're going to talk to the LED strip by using the [node-pixel](https://github.com/ajfisher/node-pixel) node.js library.
-If you don't use node.js, there are [Python](https://github.com/lupeke/python-firmata) and [Ruby](https://github.com/hardbap/firmata) libraries as well.

-node-pixel is made up of two parts: the firmware that runs on your arduino and listens for commands, and the node.js library that allows you to program your LEDs.

 ### Installing the Firmware